Mayo Clinic Care Network Content

 Understanding exercise intensity

-When you're doing aerobic activity, such as walking or biking, exercise intensity correlates with how hard the activity feels to you.
-Exercise intensity is also shown in your breathing and heart rate, whether you're sweating, and how tired your muscles feel.
+When you're doing aerobic activity, such as walking or biking, exercise intensity has to do with how hard the activity feels to you.
+Exercise intensity also can be seen in your breathing and heart rate, whether you're sweating, and how tired your muscles feel.

 • How you feel.
-Exercise intensity is a subjective measure of how hard physical activity feels to you while you're doing it — your perceived exertion.
-Your perceived exertion level may be different from what someone else feels doing the same exercise.
+Exercise intensity is a subjective measure of how hard physical activity feels to you while you're doing it, called your perceived exertion.
+Your perceived exertion may be different from what someone else feels doing the same exercise.
 For example, what feels to you like a hard run can feel like an easy workout to someone who's more fit.

-Perceived exertion may not always be similar to your heart rate level, and it depends on the individual.
-But it can be a general guide to measure your exertion level.
+Perceived exertion may not always be similar to your heart rate level, and it depends on the person.
+But perceived exertion can be a general guide to measure your exertion level.
 If you think you're working hard, your heart rate is probably higher than usual.

 You can use either way of gauging exercise intensity.
 If you like technology, you can check your heart rate with an activity tracker that includes a heart rate monitor.
-If you feel you're in tune with your body and your exertion level, you'll likely do fine without a monitor.
+If you feel you're in tune with your body and your perceived exertion, you'll likely do fine without a monitor.